k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/03_create_a_new_user_job.md

 <p class="unchanged">TimeStamp, schedules a Job to run once on a given date and time.
 For example, set the execution to&nbsp;<code>2022-08-20 10:32:12.</code></p>
 </li>
 <li class="unchanged">
-<p class="unchanged">Time Interval, schedules the Job to run at the frequency specified in the&nbsp;<strong>Execute Every</strong>&nbsp;field: For example, set the execution to:&nbsp;<code>10.11:22:33.</code>&nbsp;the jobT runs every 10 days, 11 hours, 22 minutes, 33 seconds.
+<p class="unchanged">Time Interval, schedules the Job to run at the frequency specified in the&nbsp;<strong>Execute Every</strong>&nbsp;field: For example, set the execution to:&nbsp;<code>10.11:22:33.</code>&nbsp;the job runs every 10 days, 11 hours, 22 minutes, 33 seconds.
 If the time interval is set to 00:00:00, the job runs once automatically.</p>
 <p> It is important to note that if a scheduled job is started manually (before its scheduled occurance) then its next scheduled occurance will still start on time, unless the previous manual occurance of the job is still running.</p>
 </li>
 </ul>